-6 The bobbin level indicator can be used to estimate the amount of thread remaining on a bobbin.
+The bobbin level indicator can be used to estimate the amount of thread remaining on a 6 bobbin.
 For instructions on using the bobbin estimator, see page 49.

-- When the icon is green, the bobbin is estimated to be between 21% and 100% full. - When the icon is yellow, the bobbin is estimated to be between 11% and 20% full. - When the icon is red, the bobbin is estimated to be at under 10%. - 7 To inactivate stitching, press the start/stop quilting button on the handlebars.
+- When the icon is green, the bobbin is estimated to be between 21% and 100% full. - When the icon is yellow, the bobbin is estimated to be between 11% and 20% full. - When the icon is red, the bobbin is estimated to be at under 10%. - You may find that you need to take measurements or do guick calculations while you guilt.
+Press the measure or calculator icon to access these functions. - 8) To deactivate stitching, press the start/stop guilting button on the handlebars.
 The needle will move into the needle stop position indicated in the Settings menu (see page 27).

-Tip: For a refresher on using the handlebar controls, or for acheiving quality stitching, tap on the Help icon.
+Tip: For a refresher on using the handlebar controls, or for achieving quality stitching, tap on the Help icon.